emoncms/openbem/docs/guide.md

 Here's an example floor plan, showing wall dimensions, windows and room heights.
 We will be using this example house throughout this guide.

+The example will start with an uninsulated, draughty house with single glazed windows and then explore the energy savings possible through carrying out a retrofit.

 ![floor plan example](files/floorplan.png)

 Start in the top-left corner and work clockwise labelling each external wall with a unique name: E1, E2, E3 etc